Doing Zen

 Do what is in front of you now.

-Zen practice is 24 hours because all there is is the way it is now.
+Zen practice is not limited to sitting.
+It is a 24-hour invitation to be with what is, because all there is… is the way it is now.

 At Heather lake